holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 4.1 Authority of Role-Fillers

 When filling a Role, you have the authority to take any action or make any decision to enact your Role’s Purpose or Accountabilities, as long as you don't break a rule defined in this Constitution.
+When prioritizing and choosing among your potential actions, you may use your reasonable judgment of the relative value to the Organization of each.

-In so doing, you may use reasonable judgment to interpret this Constitution and anything under its authority.
-You may also interpret how these apply within any specific situation you face, and act based on your interpretations.
+You may also use your reasonable judgment to interpret this Constitution and anything under its authority.
+You may further interpret how these apply within any specific situation you face, and act based on your interpretations.
 However, you must interpret all Governance in the context of the Purpose and Accountabilities of the Circle containing it.
 You may not use any interpretation that conflicts with this context.

 #### 4.1.1 Don't Violate Policies